BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

   * `--threshold [float_value]` If `--resolve` is present, specifies the cutoff confidence threshold to include annotations as a mention.
   * `--include-body` If `--include-body` is supplied, the body of the claim review is included in the `schema:ClaimReview` instances through the `schema:reviewBody` property.

+### Usage

+This program requires Python 3.x to run.

+To install the dependencies you may use: `pip3 install -r requirements.txt`

+### Data

+The output of Extractor module is the input to the generator module in ClaimsKG.
+Sample output for Extractor module can be found at https://git.gesis.org/bda/ClaimsKG

 ## Contact
 Susmita.Gangopadhyay@gesis.org

+## Publication
+1. ClaimsKG: A knowledge graph of fact-checked claims (Tchechmedjiev, A., Fafalios, P., Boland, K., Gasquet, M., Zloch, M., Zapilko, B., ... & Todorov, K. (2019).
+ClaimsKG: A knowledge graph of fact-checked claims.
+In The Semantic Web–ISWC 2019: 18th International Semantic Web Conference, Auckland, New Zealand, October 26–30, 2019, Proceedings, Part II 18 (pp. 309-324).
+Springer International Publishing.)
+2. Truth or dare: Investigating claims truthfulness with claimskg (Gangopadhyay, S., Boland, K., Dessí, D., Dietze, S., Fafalios, P., Tchechmedjiev, A., ... & Jabeen, H. (2023, May).
+Truth or dare: Investigating claims truthfulness with claimskg.
+In D2R2’23-Second International Workshop on Linked Data-driven Resilience Research (Vol. 3401).)